Chern classes with modulus: Global projective bundle formula

 \section{Global projective bundle formula}

-The aim of this section is to formulate and prove a projective bundle formula, Proposition \ref{ProjBund} below.
+The aim of this section is to formulate and prove a projective bundle formula for the cycle complex with modulus as formulated in Theorem \ref{ProjBund} below.
 It takes place in a very global set-up.
-In such a global set-up, it requires a considerable amount of effort to get all the compatibility right to define a map; the proof that it is an isomorphism is then a local problem and already essentially known.
+As such, it requires a considerable amount of effort to get all the compatibility right just to define the map.
+Once defined, the proof that it is an isomorphism is then a local problem and already essentially known.